For the Breastfeeding Coalition website, click here

 Child Passenger Safety Program

-The leading cause of severe injuries and death for children from birth to 12 years of age is automobile crashes.
-Most of the injuries and deaths are preventable by proper use of an appropriate child restraint system for the age and weight of the child.
+Car crashes are the leading cause of severe injuries and death for children from birth to 12 years of age.
+Most of the injuries and deaths can be prevented by proper use of an appropriate child restraint system (car seat or seat belt) for the age and weight of the child.

-This program, funded by the Network for a Healthy California, creates partnerships that empower low-income San Joaquin county residents to increase fruit and vegetable consumption, physical activity and food security with the goal of preventing obesity and other diet-related chronic diseases.
-Education and outreach is used to assist behavior change in homes, schools, worksites, and communities to create environments that support fruit and vegetable consumption and are conducive to an active, healthy lifestyle.
-For more information or to schedule a presentation, call 209-468-3368.
+Funded by USDA SNAP-Ed through the California Department of Public Health-NEOP Branch, this program creates partnerships that empower low-income San Joaquin County residents to increase access to and consumption of healthy foods and beverages, physical activity, and food security with the goal of preventing obesity and related chronic diseases.
+Education, outreach, and policy, systems, and environmental interventions are used to assist behavior change in homes, schools, worksites, and communities to create environments that are conducive to an active, healthy lifestyle.
+For more information or to schedule a presentation, call 209-468-8637.

 This section is responsible for developing and coordinating communication and outreach strategies from Public Health Services to the community on issues that impact the public’s health.
 These activities increase the community’s ability to prepare for and respond to public health concerns and risks, including emergencies.
 Information is disseminated to the community through health advisories, health alerts, news releases, bulletins, updates, media activities such as interviews and press conferences, website postings, recorded message lines, community and leadership forums/trainings, educational materials, community health fairs, and presentations at community centers and community events.
 For more information, call 209-468-3571.